mojzu/petshop/README.md

 - Logs and panic output to `stderr` are optionally formatted as single line JSON objects
 - Handles `SIGINT`, `SIGTERM` and `SIGQUIT` to stop server process

-## Template

-How to use this template:

-- Clone this repository
-- Find and replace `petshop` and `Petshop` to rename outputs
-- Change `LICENCE` file
-- Update `proto/proto/api.proto` to change API
-- Implement aysnc trait methods in `server` crate
-- Run `cargo make dist-flow` to build everything

 ## Quickstart

 ```shell